fluxcd/community/GOVERNANCE.md

 If a vote is called, the following decision require Unanimity <https://en.wikipedia.org/wiki/Unanimity>.

 - Repository [Maintainers][Maintainer]: Electing new Maintainers of the same repository.
-- [Oversight Committee]: Electing new Committee members.
+- [flux2 maintainers]: Electing new Committee members.
-- [Oversight Committee]: Removing a Repository Maintainer or Committee member for any reason other than inactivity.
+- [flux2 maintainers]: Removing a Repository Maintainer or Committee member for any reason other than inactivity.

 ## Proposal Process